 First Citizens Bankers said Monday that it would take over the deposits and loans of the collapsed Silicon Valley Bank, thus concluding a chapter of a crisis of confidence that caused turmoil in global financial markets.

-“Oil prices are heading higher, extending the gains made in the previous week, as investors assess the authorities’ efforts to calm concerns about the global banking system,” said Fiona Cincotta, senior financial markets analyst at City Index.
+“Oil prices are heading higher, extending the gains made in the previous week, as investors assess the authorities’ efforts to calm concerns regarding the global banking system,” said Fiona Cincotta, senior financial markets analyst at City Index.

 But data from industry sources and Archyde.com accounts showed that Russia plans to cut refinery operations in April.